-The SafePani model guarantees reliable drinking water services, free from faecal contamination, to rural schools (primary and secondary) and community clinics in rural Bangladesh.
-The model responds to national policy guidelines and a high-level political commitment to SDG6.1.
+The SafePani model ensures reliable drinking water services, free from faecal contamination, to rural schools (primary and secondary) and community clinics in rural Bangladesh.
+The model has provided evidence to support the revised National WASH Policy (2025) to include professional service delivery using results-based contracts.
+This updates the 1998 policy which required clinic and school managers to deliver reliable and safe drinking water services.